rentruewang/mind/fun/stories.md

 - Emphasizes small moments and dedicate her words to _detail_ "small things / moments" (where JY would use < 5 character sentence).
 Expands on small dilemmas / moment by moment transient reactions.

 - Using narration heavily to do conclusion / replay events / embellishment.
-Hence, low density.
+Hence, low density in events.

 - Great at building atmosphere and lamenting.